dbt-labs/docs.getdbt.com/website/docs/docs/introduction.md

 ### dbt Cloud

 dbt Cloud is the fastest and most reliable way to deploy dbt.
 Develop, test, schedule, and investigate data models all in one web-based UI.
-Learn more with [dbt Cloud quickstarts](/docs/quickstarts/overview) and [dbt Cloud features](/docs/get-started/dbt-cloud-features).
+Learn more about [dbt Cloud features](/docs/get-started/dbt-cloud-features) and try one of the [dbt Cloud quickstarts](/docs/quickstarts/overview).
 ### dbt Core

 dbt Core is an open-source tool that enables data teams to transform data using analytics engineering best practices.
 You can install and use dbt Core on the command line.
 Learn more with the [quickstart for dbt Core](/docs/quickstarts/dbt-core/quickstart).